 Another store to shop for organic products includes Marshalls, TJ Maxx, and Homegoods.
 The only downside of these stores is that you have to buy it when you see it because it may not be there next time you go!

 When produce is in season, they tend to be less expensive.
 Depends on which farmers market you go to, often the produces there are cheaper than the grocery store (you will want to do some homework of comparison).
-And if you go towards the end of the farmers market hours, you may even score some amazing deals!
+And if you go towards the end of the farmers market hours, you may even score some fantastic deals!

-If you live in an area where access to organic and natural products is very limited, you should check out this option.
+If you live in an area where access to organic and natural products is very limited, you should check out this Amazon.
 They basically have every brand available on one site.
 You can also order organic produce from Amazon Fresh if they deliver to your area.

 Community Supported Agriculture (CSA) is a way for consumers to buy local, seasonal produce directly from a farmer in their community.
 It is basically a farm share.
 A farmer offers a certain number of “shares” to the public.

 If you are a Whole Foods shopper, I highly recommend that you get this card!
-Extra instant 10% off in store on Prime items, 5% cash back on Amazon and Whole Foods Market, 2% back at restaurants, gas station and drugstores, and 1% back on all other purchases.
+Extra instant 10% off in-store on Prime items, 5% cashback on Amazon and Whole Foods Market, 2% back at restaurants, gas station and drugstores, and 1% back on all other purchases.
 And of course, this also means you will be Amazon prime member (movies, faster shipping time, etc.).

 If you are a Target shopper, you should check out Target’s Red card.
 With the Red card, you save 5% at Target.
 REDcard holders get free shipping and extended returns.
 Apply NOW!